Acuant/AcuantiOSMobileSDK/README.md

 ## Installation with CocoaPods

+Acuant iOS Mobile SDK can be installed using CocoaPods.
 CocoaPods is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like AcuantMobileSDK in your projects.

 ###Podfile